build-on-aws/content/posts/deploy-on-friday-devops-best-practices/index.md

 ## Automate deployment processes

-I heard about a document created by a development team that basically consisted of a series of manual steps that the operations team should perform as part of the deployment process.
+I heard about a document created by a development team that basically consisted of a series of manual steps that the operations team should perform to do the entire deployment process.
 Just imagine the friction of this operation.
 Now consider the differences between environments and add in a dash of cultural issues.
 Imagine doing a deploy like that on Fridays?

-Ideally, there should be no latency involved in the deploy process, resulting from technical aspects or manual interventions.
+Depending on the case, it is acceptable to have some runbook to do some task during the deployment process.
+However, ideally, there should be no latency involved in the deploy process, resulting from technical aspects or manual interventions.

-Once a code has been reviewed, the merge to the main branch must trigger the `CI/CD` pipeline, which must build the software, run automated tests, run static code analysis, run lint checks, apply quality gateways, run security checks, deploy the service to the pre-production environment, run post-deployment tests, and ultimately deploy to production.
+Once code has been reviewed, the merge to the main branch must trigger the CI/CD pipeline, which must build the software, run automated tests, run static code analysis, run lint checks, apply quality gateways, run security checks, deploy the service to the pre-production environment, run post-deployment tests, and ultimately deploy to production.

 Mark Mansour wrote about [accelerating with continuous delivery](https://aws.amazon.com/builders-library/going-faster-with-continuous-delivery/) at Amazon and the positive aspects of the practice for the customers and business.
 In his words "For us, automation is the only way we could have continued to grow our business".